popeadam/Kometa/docs/config/settings.md

     ???+ tip

-        `custom` cannot be used if more than one builder is being used for the collection (such as `imdb_list` and `trakt_list` within the same collection).
+        `custom` cannot be used if more than one Builder is being used for the collection (such as `imdb_list` and `trakt_list` within the same collection).

     <hr style="margin: 0px;">